top of page

 DEVELOPMENT

-Each phase's format combines an asynchronous discussion, the development of a communication artifact, and a presentation to the class.
-For instance, in Week 1, the Aura's Marketing Communications Team is expected to:
+For example, in Week 1, the Aura's Marketing Communications Team is expected to:

-1. Participate in an asynchronous discussion to analyze the Campaign Kickoff Memo.
+1. Participate in an asynchronous discussion to analyze the Campaign Kickoff Memo and reach a consensus about the plan.

-2. The team's "Campaign Architect" then develops the Marketing Plan document based on that discussion.
+2. Then, the team's "Campaign Architect" develops the Marketing Plan document in the provided Word document.

-3. Finally, another group member records and shares a pitch of the plan to the rest of the class.
+3. Finally, another group member records and shares a pitch of the plan and shares it with the rest of the class.

 IMPLEMENTATION & EVALUATION